keewillidevnet/cosmos-semiconductor-physics/WHITEPAPER.md

 > "Physical AI needs to be trained digitally first.
 It needs a digital twin of itself, the policy model, and a digital twin of the world, the world model."
 > — NVIDIA Cosmos Technical Report

-Cosmos was trained on **9 trillion tokens** from **20 million hours** of real-world physical interaction data.
+Cosmos was trained on **9 trillion tokens** from **20 million hours** of real world physical interaction data.
 It encodes:

 - Object permanence
 - Physical interactions
 - Spatial relationships
 - Motion dynamics

-This enables Cosmos to **generate physically plausible futures**—not just recognize patterns in video.
+This enables Cosmos to **generate physically plausible futures** not just recognize patterns in video.

 **The same approach applied to semiconductor physics would enable generation of physically plausible fabrication innovations.**